We may earn money or products from the companies mentioned in this post.

 9. More Guests equals more cost – fact!

 Trim the guest list and keep it small, the number of guests will seriously rocket the wedding bill.
 Start reducing the numbers by taking out plus ones, kids, work colleagues and distant family.
+I also think we are starting to see a lot more smaller more intimate weddings now so you shouldn’t feel as compelled to go big.

 10. Is your venue space too big?